personalrobotics/feeding_web_interface/feedingwebapp/README.md

 5. Navigate to the web app folder: `cd feeding_web_interface/feedingwebapp`
 6. Install web app dependencies: `npm install --legacy-peer-deps`
 * Consider checking out the [Troubleshooting](## Troubleshooting) section if there are errors in this process.
+* Always run `source /opt/ros/humble/setup.bash` in the ROS2 workspace when a new terminal is opened.

 ### Usage (Web App)
 1. Navigate to the web app folder: `cd {path/to/feeding_web_interface}/feedingwebapp`